 Want to invite over birds and small mammals?
 Consider including shrubs in your rock garden design plan to give these animals a place to nest and hide.
 If you enjoy butterflies and hummingbirds, drought-tolerant rock garden plants like hummingbird mints or hyssop will be irresistible to them.

 And colors?
-Rock gardens can be gray, tan or shades of blue or other colors.
+Rock gardens can be gray, tan, or shades of blue or other colors.
+Check out the Best Landscaping Rocks for Your Yard Project to learn more.

 The right plants can help accentuate the rocks in your garden, including flower beds, alpine plants, shrubs, and succulents.